11+ orders placed in your location

 Of the two Coombs tests, the Direct Coombs Test helps detect antibodies that are attached to the red blood cells.
 Otherwise known as the Direct Agglutination Test, the Direct Coombs Test is done more frequently.
 This is because the reagent used in the Coombs test causes the red blood cells with the attached antibodies to stick to each other.

-A Direct Coombs Test can also be done to diagnose transfusion reactions and fatal conditions like erythroblastosis fetalis.
+A Direct Coombs Test can also be done to diagnose transfusion reaction and fatal conditions like erythroblastosis fetalis.

 The Direct Coombs test helps to diagnose hemolytic conditions.